Pomegranate: Cultivation

-P. granatum is grown for its vegetable crop, and as ornamental trees and shrubs in parks and gardens.
+P. granatum is grown for its fruit crop, and as ornamental trees and shrubs in parks and gardens.
 Mature specimens can develop sculptural twisted bark, multiple trunks, and a distinctive overall form.
 Pomegranates are drought-tolerant, and can be grown in dry areas with either a Mediterranean winter rainfall climate or in summer rainfall climates.
 In wetter areas, they can be prone to root decay from fungal diseases.
 They can tolerate moderate frost, down to about -12 °C.

-Insect pests of the pomegranate can include the butterflies Virachola isocrates, Iraota timoleon, and Deudorix epijarbas, and the leaf-footed bug Leptoglossus zonatus, and fruit flies and ants are attracted to unharvested ripe fruit.
+Insect pests of the pomegranate can include the butterflies Virachola isocrates, Iraota timoleon, and Deudorix epijarbas, and the leaf-footed bug Leptoglossus zonatus.
+Fruit flies and ants are attracted to unharvested ripe fruit.

 Propagation

-P. granatum reproduces sexually in nature, but can be propagated using asexual reproduction.
+P. granatum reproduces sexually in nature, but can be propagated asexually.
 Propagation methods include layering, hardwood cuttings, softwood cuttings, and tissue culture.
 Required conditions for rooting cuttings include warm temperatures within the 18–29 °C (65–85 °F) range and a semihumid environment.
 Rooting hormone increases rooting success rate, but is not required.
-Grafting is possible but impractical and tends to yield low success rates.

 Varieties

 P. granatum var. nana is a dwarf variety of P. granatum popularly planted as an ornamental plant in gardens and larger containers, and used as a bonsai specimen tree.
 It could well be a wild form with a distinct origin.
 It has gained the Royal Horticultural Society's Award of Garden Merit.

-The only other species in the genus Punica is the Socotran pomegranate (P. protopunica), which is endemic to the Socotran archipelago of four islands located in the Arabian Sea, the largest island of which is also known as Socotra.
+The only other species in the genus Punica is the Socotran pomegranate (P. protopunica), which is endemic to the Socotran archipelago of four islands in the Arabian Sea.
 The territory is part of Yemen.
 It differs in having pink (not red) flowers and smaller, less sweet fruit.